How to keep chisels from rusting

 As it seals out moisture, it also protects the chisel against corrosion and rust.
 VCIs protect any metal surface that air can reach.
 A protective coating treats surface tops and keeps the chisel rust-free for a long time.

 Mineral oil gives better results, although it attracts dust.
-You have to maintain the chisel as soon as you apply the protective coating.
+You must maintain the chisel as soon as you apply the protective coating.
 Wax substitutes oil if it does not work to your desired results.

 How to stop chisels rusting with WD40

-WD40 is a long-lasting corrosion inhibitor that protects your chisel from rust and corrosion up to one year outdoors and two years indoors.
-The anti-rust spray requires minimal maintenance, and you are allowed to use the chisel in high humidity areas.
+WD40 is a long-lasting corrosion inhibitor that protects your chisel from rust and corrosion for up to one year outdoors and two years indoors.
+The anti-rust spray requires minimal maintenance, and you are allowed to use the chisel in high-humidity areas.

-It is non-drying protection that stays in the position that you have sprayed it.
+It is non-drying protection that stays where you have sprayed it.
 The formula is long-lasting since it extends the life of the chisel.
 The WD40 acts as a lubricator, and when done using it, spray the chisel.